“It seemed like a good idea at the time.”

-We hear that from those who’ve experienced abuse of anabolic steroids.
+We hear this a lot from those who abuse anabolic steroids.
 The steroids are laboratory-manufactured versions of testosterone, the primarily male sex hormone.

-When taken, steroids help increase muscles mass, which is why steroids are sometimes prescribed for patients suffering from diseases that cause muscle detiorioration, such as HIV and cancer.
+When taken, steroids help increase muscles mass, which is why they are sometimes prescribed to patients suffering from diseases that cause muscle deterioration, such as HIV and cancer.

-It’s also why steroids are abused by athletes or bodybuilders who will do anything for an edge above the competition.
+It’s also why steroids are abused by athletes or bodybuilders who will do anything to gain an edge above the competition.

-The idea within eventual steroid addicts is that if doctors prescribe it, it can be safe “so long as I use control.”
-But they often don’t consider that patients are medically monitored and are given a host of other prescriptions to offset its very negative effects.
+Most steroid addicts tend to believe that since doctors prescribe it, it will be safe “so long as I use control.”
+But they often don’t take into account that patients are medically monitored and are given a host of other prescriptions to offset its negative effects.

 According to the National Institute on Drug Abuse (NIDA), steroid abuse can cause: